top of page

 Top Tips on How To Take Care Of Yourself at University

-How much emphasis do you place on taking care of your health and happiness?
+How much emphasis do you place on taking care of your own health and happiness?
 This includes physically, mentally, nutritionally and emotionally.
-See how many of the following you apply in your daily life.

-• Have fun: You need to have fun to enjoy life and relax.
+Having fun: You need to be able to enjoy life and relax.
 Having fun - and especially laughing - improves your mood, increases your immune system function, regulates your stress hormones.
 It can help you reduce boredom, and frustration and can also help you improve your creativity, productivity, and well-being.
 And it's FREE!
 Try to do something that makes you happy and excited every day - even if it's watching comedians on YouTube - having a really good belly laugh is so good for you.

 So what are you waiting for?
 Start today and see the difference for yourself. 😊